brandonnodnarb/geoscience-semantics.github.io/docs/contributing.md

 Your contributions are welcome!

 ## Guidelines
-* Add one link per Pull Request.
+* Add one semantic model per pull request.
-* Add the link: * [project-name](http://example.com/) - A short description ends with a period.
+* Add the link: * [project-name](http://example.com/) - A brief description ends with a period.
-* Keep descriptions concise.
+    * Please keep descriptions concise.
 * Add a section if needed.
     * Add the section description.
     * Add the section title to Table of Contents.
     * Search previous suggestions before making a new one, as yours may be a duplicate.
 * Check your spelling and grammar.
 * Remove any trailing whitespace.
-* Send a Pull Request with the reason why the library is awesome.
+* Send a Pull Request

 [//]: # (I would keep some pull requests open if I'm not sure whether the libraries are awesome, you could [vote for them](https://github.com/vinta/awesome-python/pulls) by adding :+1: to them.)